-The Stechler Child and Adolescent Therapy Fellowship is a new, one-year training program for early to mid-career mental health professionals interested in psychodynamic approaches to child and adolescent psychotherapy and for experienced professionals seeking to expand their work.
+The Stechler Child and Adolescent Therapy Fellowship is a one-year training program for early to mid-career mental health professionals interested in psychodynamic approaches to child and adolescent psychotherapy and for experienced professionals seeking to expand their work.
 The fellowship is 24 sessions and covers the major topics in child and adolescent psychodynamic psychotherapy.
-It is unique to the Boston area, offering a novel framework integrating more contemporary and progressive psychodynamic models relevant to today’s clinical dilemmas, and it is more accessible and “user-friendly” for clinicians than a strictly classical model.
+Unique to the Boston area, it offers a novel framework integrating more contemporary and progressive psychodynamic models relevant to today’s clinical dilemmas, and it is more accessible and “user-friendly” for clinicians than a strictly classical model.
 It is designed to help clinicians master the inherent challenges working with children and teens and to broaden and expand clinical understanding and introduce a repertoire of technical approaches for this challenging work.

 - An open, flexible and accessible theoretical and clinical framework, one that is more contemporary than a classical model without abandoning its core principles and the centrality of the therapeutic relationship as the vehicle for change.

 - The promotion of clinical skills and theoretical understanding related to clinical work with children, including play therapy, working with parents, working with schools, engaging adolescents, understanding and working with children who have cognitive differences.